 What Are Professional Development Units (PDU)?

-Every certification requires you to earn a specific amount of PDUs per three-year certification cycle.
+Every certification requires you to earn a specific number of PDUs per three-year certification cycle.
 The requirements differ for each certification.
 The certification begins the day you pass the exam and/or multi-rater assessment and ends on the same date three years later.
 Typically, one PDU is earned for every one hour spent in a planned, structured educational activity or volunteering (Giving Back to the Profession).
 Fractions of PDUs may be reported in 0.25 increments of one full hour.